Overview

 Export search results

-Restore mail to inbox
+Restore mail to the inbox

 Upload mail to Ideolve